Heinz-Christian Strache: Ibiza affair

 On 17 May 2019 a video was released from a July 2017 meeting in Ibiza, Spain, appearing to show Strache and Johann Gudenus discussing underhanded political practices.
 In the video, both politicians appeared receptive to proposals by a mysterious woman posing as the niece of a Russian oligarch Igor Makarov, discussing providing the FPÖ positive news coverage in return for business contracts.
 Strache and Gudenus also hinted at corrupt political practices involving other wealthy donors to the FPÖ in Europe and elsewhere.
 The scandal caused the collapse of the Austrian governing coalition and the announcement of a snap election.
 Strache is currently under investigation for misuse of party funds.
 He is also under trial for corruption.

 Strache was expelled from the FPÖ in December 2019 for his role in the scandal.
 In August 2020, the public prosecutor's office received an additional 5 minutes of video footage which appeared to relieve Strache from some of the accusations.
 In the uncut video, Strache had refused the decoy's offer and doing anything illegal.
 Strache accused Der Spiegel and the Süddeutsche Zeitung of showing selectively edited material.

-In the ORF documentary The talented Mr. Strache - How to destroy (s) a career, which was broadcast in April 2022, opponents, companions and Strache himself review the political career from rise to fall and also deal specifically with the Ibiza affair.
+In the ORF documentary The talented Mr. Strache - How to destroy a career, which was broadcast in April 2022, opponents, companions and Strache himself reviewed his political career from rise to fall, and also dealt specifically with the Ibiza affair.